aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 ### Supported Regions
    - This Guidance is best suited for deployment in US East (N. Virginia) `us-east-1` and US West (Oregon) `us-west-2`.
-   - It must be deployed in regions where Amazon OpenSearch Serverless, Agents for Amazon Bedrock and access to Anthropic's Claude Sonnet 3 and Amazon's Titan embeddings models are available.
+   - It must be deployed in regions where Amazon OpenSearch Serverless, Agents for Amazon Bedrock and access to Anthropic's Claude 3 Sonnet, Claude 3 Haiku and Amazon's Titan embeddings models are available.
    - Check AWS regional service availability [here](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).